EthanShenx/HFD_Diet_Code/README.md

 ## How to ignore the files > 5M

+For MG-HFD project authors: Before running `git add .`, please make sure you have ran the following:

 ### Step 1: Create a Script to Ignore Large Files

 Create a script file (e.g., ignore_large_files.sh):